aerozavr/upm-1.14-mod-osx/README.md

-UPM-1.14  bundled with universalJavaApplicationStub and new JarBundler. \n Works with Jetbrains OpenJDK (should also work with vanilla OpenJDK).
+UPM-1.14  bundled with universalJavaApplicationStub and new JarBundler. <br />
+Works with Jetbrains OpenJDK (should also work with vanilla OpenJDK).